pranavsky/Terraform_Workshop/Readme.md

-Watch this official video to get an idea on IaC and terraform https://www.hashicorp.com/resources/introduction-terraform-armon-dadgar-video and video here https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code?in=terraform/gcp-get-started (Dont worry as example in this video is of AWS and in GCP it works in the same way)
+Watch this official video to get an idea on IaC and terraform https://www.hashicorp.com/resources/introduction-terraform-armon-dadgar-video and video here https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code?in=terraform/gcp-get-started (Dont worry as example in this video is of AWS and it works in the same way for GCP)

 Terraform Installation